ISO 27001 + ISO 9001 + ISO 42001

 Do we host any infrastructure in our Azure tenancy?

 Next to nothing.
 CloudMonitor's platform runs entirely in our Microsoft Fabric tenancy — no Fabric capacity for you to license, no Hubs deployment, no compute or managed app in your tenant.
-The only Azure resource you create is one storage account that receives your scheduled cost exports; CloudMonitor reads it in place and needs nothing else.
+The only Azure resource you create is one storage account that receives your scheduled cost exports; CloudMonitor uses scoped access to process that cost data in a dedicated customer environment within our Fabric tenancy.
 The annual license covers the Fabric capacity we run for you, and your team just gets a hosted SaaS URL and a Fabric app.

 Does CloudMonitor follow least-privilege access?